 All these doubles can also be used as single bet.
 For instance, you can simply place a wager on who you think will score first.
 You can also punt on what type of score the first score will be – a behind to Team A or Team B, or a goal to Team A or Team B.

 The scorecast is a new type of bet where precise odds are given for a player to score the first goal of the game, along with the final winning margin spread of the match.
-For instance, if Melbourne is playing Gold Coast, you will find an option of Mitch Clarke to score the first goal and Melbourne to win by 10-19 points.
+For instance, if Melbourne is playing Gold Coast, you will find an option of Jesse Hogan to score the first goal and Melbourne to win by 10-19 points.
 Odds for these selections are always high and very attractive.

 A common selection which often presents good value for money.
 As the name suggests, such a market offers three different outcomes in any one match, with AFL games usually handed the following confines: